roboconf/roboconf.github.io/en/user-guide/editors.md

 to install it in Notepad ++.

-## Eclipse
+## IDE

-It is planned to develop Eclipse tools to easily edit Roboconf's configuration files.
 The value of such edition tools resides in syntax highlighting, auto-completion and contextual help (such as validation markers or quick fix).

+For the moment, only Eclipse tooling has been created.
+You can find more information about the Eclipse plug-in [here](eclipse-plugin.html).

-As a reminder, Roboconf's parsing and model library is written in Java and is technology-agnostic.
+Since Roboconf's parsing and model library is an independent Java library, it is possible to reuse the validation code and model classes in other IDE (such as Netbeans).
-It means it could be used in any IDE or Java tool.
-The fact we create Eclipse tools does not mean you could not create such editors in NetBeans or other IDE.

 ## HTML Pages